Using a blender, food processor, or mortar, place

 Tyson® Whole Chickens (2)

-, make sure they are free of feathers and clean.
+and make sure they are free of feathers and clean.
 Then in a large bowl pour the marinade over the chicken and mix well.
 Transfer to a zipper bag and place the seasoned chicken in the fridge, on a plate in case there is a leak in the bag.
-For best results keep it marinating overnight and try to toss it around a couple of times before you head off to bed.

 Take the bag out of the fridge before you get your coal fire going, so the chicken can come back up to room temperature before placing them on the grill.
 For juicy chicken I’d recommend grilling these over an indirect heat source.
 Basically away from direct contact with the heat.